It takes a village.

 Our Board of Directors

-Camp Kirk’s Board is a group of passionate volunteers that lend their knowledge, skills, time and networks to support neurodiverse kids and youth.
+Camp Kirk’s Board is a group of passionate volunteers that lend their knowledge, skills, time and networks to support neurodivergent kids and youth.
 We’re always looking for passionate volunteers.
 If you are interested in joining our board and empowering kids with ADHD, autism and learning disabilities, check out our latest Call for Nominations or Submit a Board Application.

-Chair of Board of Directors
+Linda Dougherty – Chair of Board of Directors

-I am passionate about creating inclusive spaces and experiences for children and youth who are on the Autism spectrum or who have meaningful learning differences.
+I am passionate about creating inclusive spaces and experiences for children and youth who are on the Autism spectrum or who have learning differences.
 The world is not built for them, and too often leaves them feeling that there is no place in it for them.
 Camp Kirk creates that place where they can be themselves, have fun and grow.

-Member of the Strategic Plan Committee
+Jamie Bunston – Member of the Strategic Planning & Property Committee

-Member of the Strategic Plan Committee
+Bob Henderson –Member of the Strategic Planning & Property Committee

 Camp Kirk is a lifeline for many kids, and for all kids a blessing of spirited good cheer in a safe environment.
 That shouldn’t be rare, but for many it is rare and Camp Kirk should never underestimate its value in the world.
 On a sessional note: I failed Grade 6 with unnoticed dyslexia.
 School till grade 6 was a struggle.
 Camp was my lifeline.

-Chair of the Governance Committee
+Andrew McMullan – Chair of the Fundraising Committee

-Member of the Strategic Plan Committee
+Shelley Peterson –Chair of the Strategic Planning & Property Committee

 Hearing the stories of the children and families that are part of the Camp Kirk community convinced me to support the organization.
 I could feel the positive impact.
 I’m new to the Board and even in these early days, it’s very personally rewarding to play a role in promoting strong mental health, building confidence, belonging, and resilience in kids and youth that have it a little harder given social, emotional, and learning challenges.

-Member of the Governance Committee
+Pauline James – Member of the Governance & HR Committee

 Our Partners and Supporters